vmleon/oracle-atp-da/lab5/README.md

 - **Name**: Greeting
 - **Utterances to Add**: In this field is where you have ti type the different Greetings that you want to include as part of the Intent.
 Type on this field `hi` and click enter.
 Wait to be added as part of the intents.
 Type on the same field `hello` and wait to be added as before.

-The two **Itents** that you added a few seconds ago will be visible in the page.
-Check the following scrennshoot to confirm.
+The two **Intents** that you added a few seconds ago will be visible in the page.
+Check the following screenshot to confirm.

 ![Intent Greeting](../images/intents_3.png)